sparkflows/sparkflows-docs/docs/installation/configuration/running-as-service.rst

 ::

-   Make sure that user have root privilege to create a service.
+   Make sure that user has root privilege to create a service.
-   System Distribution have SystemD as init system (Amazon Linux 2, SLES 12, CentOS 7 or higher, Debian 8 or higher, RHEL 7 or higher, Ubuntu 15.04 or higher)
+   System Distributions that have SystemD as init system (Amazon Linux 2, SLES 12, CentOS 7 or higher, Debian 8 or higher, RHEL 7 or higher, Ubuntu 15.04 or higher)

 Create a fire service
 --------------------

-Create a fire service which run as systemd service as specific user(for Fire Insights to start up at reboot), inside '/etc/systemd/system' location, which trigger a shell script to start Fire Insights server.
+Create a fire service which runs as systemd service.
+This way Fire Insights would get started automatically on reboot.

+Create the service in the folder '/etc/systemd/system'.
+Name the file 'fire.service'.

+Below, the user is 'sparkflows'.
+Name it as appropriate for your installation.

 ::